What is a G-spot? Does it even exist? If it is real, why does it exist? What do I do if I want to have a G-spot orgasm?

 Ah, the big question.
 My answer is: trial and error.
 And lots of practice.15 ☺ It is totally possible to learn how to have stronger internal orgasms and blended orgasms, based on my experience and that of many others.
 Here are a few ideas to try on yourself (or your partner) if you want more intense vaginal orgasms:

-- Strengthen your pelvic floor (through doing Kegel exercises and/or having more and multiple orgasms).
+- Strengthen your pelvic floor (through doing Kegel exercises (my article here) and/or having more and multiple orgasms).

 - Warming up with external clit orgasms is a good start.